South Korean e-Sales - $1Trillion+

 I have a new mission in life.
 The funny part is that the mission is still the same; helping online businesses derive additional revenue from the same traffic – you know that I make a move when I find a better way to do that, and since 2001 I’ve used my resources and network to help companies brand their products worldwide and increase incremental revenue through unique solutions converting those customers who find it difficult to participate in online commerce.

-Helping you decide how to spend all your additional NetCash revenue.
+Helping you decide how to spend all your additional billing savings.
 The new GOAL.

 We are all aware that no one gets excited about implementing a new billing solution - no matter how beneficial it might be or how many additional conversions it will bring - because of difficult implementations, the trade-off of dedicating valuable programming resources, and the general fear of working with a new biller and changing anything that already works.

-The great part is that I am not asking you to change anything you are currently doing – you tell me you are happy with your processing, I say “Great, don’t change a thing, just add my methods not covered in your current options.”
+The great part is that I am not asking you to change anything you are currently doing – you tell me you are happy with your processing, I say “Great, don’t change a thing, just add my methods not covered in your current options, diversity and security.”

-Netcash was developed to protect the surfers' personal identity and financial information when making online transactions and so to reduce the threat of credit and debit card fraud for consumers as well.
 I’ve been doing some research and found recently in a report by Entersekt that 51% of women and 40% of men desire personal anonymity online - fear divulging personal data because of credit card fraud and identity theft, and are reluctant to have it known they’ve joined an ‘adult’ site.
+How do you reassure your potential customers and users?

 Which country do you most want to bill?
 Brazil, Russia and the CIS countries, Australia, China, Japan, India?
 Tell me and I’ll tell you how I can help you do it.

-How will you spend all your extra NetCash revenue?
-A simple NATS or MPA3 implementation and a straightforward API for proprietary tracking platforms, and you are immediately increasing revenue – from the same traffic.
+A simple NATS implementation, and you are immediately increasing revenue – from the same traffic.

 Stats Source: http://www.entersekt.com/russian-roulette.php